fancompute/angler/README.md

 # Rainbowfish

-Rainbowfish is a package for performing inverse design of optical structures.
+Rainbowfish is a package for performing automated inverse design of optical structures.

-It supports linear and nonlinear devices.
+It supports both linear and nonlinear devices.

-## Examples
+## Package

 There are several jupyter notebook examples in the `Notebooks/` directory.
 The most up to date and thorough example is